-State Web address Requirements

-http://www.alab amaadministrati 610-X-503 Qualifications for Approval to Practice as A Certified Registered Nurse Practitioner.
+610-X-5-.03 Qualifications for Approval to Practice as A Certified Registered Nurse

-vecode.state.al.u 8
+Practitioner.

-s/docs/nurs/610-(1) The applicant for approval to practice as a certified registered nurse X-5.pdf practitioner shall have: (a) An active Alabama registered nurse license, or a multistate registered nurse license issued by a party state, as Nursing Chapter 610-X-5 Supp.
-3/31/20 5-7 defined in Chapter 4 of these rules, unless authorized by the Board. (b) Met all requirements for completion of or graduation from an organized program of study and clinical experience beyond the basic educational preparation as a registered nurse that prepares nurse practitioners and is recognized by the Board of Nursing and the appropriate specialtycertifying agency. (c) At least a master's or higher degree in advanced practice nursing from an accredited program recognized by the Board. (d) Current certification as a certified registered nurse practitioner granted by a national certifying agency recognized by the Board of Nursing in the clinical specialty consistent with educational preparation and appropriate to the area of practice.
+- (1) The applicant for approval to practice as a certified registered nurse practitioner shall have: - (a) An active Alabama registered nurse license, or a multistate registered nurse license issued by a party state, as Nursing Chapter 610-X-5 Supp.
+3/31/20 5-7 defined in Chapter 4 of these rules, unless authorized by the Board. - (b) Met all requirements for completion of or graduation from an organized program of study and clinical experience beyond the basic educational preparation as a registered nurse that prepares nurse practitioners and is recognized by the Board of Nursing and the appropriate specialty-certifying agency. - (c) At least a master's or higher degree in advanced practice nursing from an accredited program recognized by the Board. - (d) Current certification as a certified registered nurse practitioner granted by a national certifying agency recognized by the Board of Nursing in the clinical specialty consistent with educational preparation and appropriate to the area of practice.

 610-X-5-.12 Prescriptions and Medication Orders by Certified Registered Nurse Practitioners.

-(1) Certified registered nurse practitioners engaged in collaborative practice with physicians may be granted prescriptive authority upon submission of evidence of completion of an academic course in pharmacology or evidence of integration of pharmacology theory and clinical application in the certified registered nurse practitioner curriculum.
-In addition to the requirements listed above, the State of Alabama also requires ARNP students complete courses in Advanced Physical Assessment, Advanced Pathophysiology, and Advanced Pharmacology as per its Director for Advanced Practice Nursing.
-12 AAC 44.400.
-REQUIREMENTS FOR INITIAL Alaska https://www.co LICENSURE. mmerce.alaska.g ov/web/Portals/5 (a) Except as provided in (e) and (f) of this section, an applicant for /pub/NursingSta initial licensure to practice as an advanced practice registered nurse tutes.pdf (APRN) as defined in AS 08.68.850
+- (1) Certified registered nurse practitioners engaged in collaborative practice with physicians may be granted prescriptive authority upon submission of evidence of completion of an academic course in pharmacology or evidence of integration of pharmacology theory and clinical application in the certified registered nurse practitioner curriculum. - In addition to the requirements listed above, the State of Alabama also requires ARNP students complete courses in Advanced Physical Assessment, Advanced Pathophysiology, and Advanced Pharmacology as per its Director for Advanced Practice Nursing.